ginga/refinerycms-image-gallery/README.md

 ## Features

  * Select multiple images from the image picker and insert on your engine.
- * Include dynamic fields in gallery for each engine, this editable in each image.
+ * Include dynamic fields in gallery for each engine, this is editable in each image.
  * Reordering images with a simple drag into order.

 ## Install